 In order to clear things up, we’ll take a look at 5 common myths about lawn watering to give you some helpful tips on what’s best.
-These are important as proper watering is the one lawn care task that will impact your lawn more than any other.
+These are important as proper watering is the one lawn care tasks that will impact your lawn more than any other.

 Misconception #1: I Don’t Have to Water My Lawn

 One of the most common misconceptions we hear about our customers’ lawns is the misbelief that there is no reason to water it on your own.
 A lot of people think that rain will naturally provide a lawn with what it needs.
 But what about a dry spell?
 While your lawn can survive a couple weeks of drought, it will eventually thin the turf and create an ideal environment for weeds to invade.
 If you want a healthy lawn, you will definitely need to water it from time to time.

 Misconception #2: How Much I Water My Lawn is Based on the Season

 While a lot of people believe that the watering needs of the lawn are set by the season, the truth is it has nothing to do with the season and everything to do with how much moisture is present in the soil.
 You might be wondering, when do I start watering my lawn in the spring?
 The answer is that it all depends on how much rainfall is present.
 You could have a dry spring which requires you to ramp up your watering.
 The hotter and windier it is, the more quickly your lawn’s soil will dry out.

 If you’re wondering about watering your lawn in the winter, there is no need.
 Grass goes dormant in the winter and the cool temperatures help keep soil from drying out.
 No matter what the season, the answer is giving your lawn what it needs to thrive.